 Over in Athens, Solon devalued their Greek drachma coin from 70 drachma per mina with a drachma weighing perhaps about 8 grams to 100 drachma per mina till it contained about 4.32 grams using a lighter Greek litra, or a Roman libra that weighed about 432 grams.
 Thus at the time of Christ in the temple, one Hebrew shekel (or stater) of 16.8 grams was equal to four drachma, and one Hebrew mina was equal to 240 drachma (or $24,000).

-Click here for some background on how this silver denarius or (d) became the silver penny in England around the year 790, with 12 denarii originally the value of a gold solidus coin or (s), later called a shilling amount, and 240 pennies being equal to a pound of silver — lb or £ from the Latin word Libra i.e. £sd.
+Click here for some background on how the denarius or (d) became the silver penny in England around the year 790, with 12 silver denarii originally the value of a gold solidus coin or (s), later called a shilling amount, and 240 pennies being equal to a pound of silver — lb or £ from the Latin word Libra i.e. £sd.
 This pound which we now call the Tower pound — from the

 Back to Jesus's time.